Updated July 18, 2022

-Sounds very simple doesn’t it?
+Sounds simple doesn’t it?
 Take a pill, and your unplanned pregnancy is gone.
 So, is it really that easy?

 The Abortion Pill: How it works

 The abortion pill is a two-step process prescribed by a doctor within the first 7-10 weeks of pregnancy.
-The abortion pill should be dispensed to patients only in certain healthcare settings, specifically clinics, medical offices, and hospitals by or under the supervision of a certified prescriber.
+The abortion pill should be given to patients only in certain healthcare settings, specifically clinics, medical offices, and hospitals by or under the supervision of a certified prescriber.

 The first drug, mifepristone (Mifeprex) is given orally.
 This drug blocks the nutrient supply which helps sustain the pregnancy.